Habitat for Humanity Brazil

 Housing need in Brazil

-The greatest needs are in the northeast and southeast areas of the country.
-In the cities, there is urban overcrowding and housing deterioration.
-It is estimated that more than 50 million Brazilians currently live in inadequate housing conditions.
-Most of these families have an income below the minimum wage of roughly US$350/month.
-According to data from several sources, 26 million people living in urban areas lack access to potable water, 14 million are not served by a trash collection service and 83 million are not connected to sewage systems.
+The greatest needs are in the northeast and southeast.
+In the cities, there is overcrowding and housing deterioration.
+It is estimated that more than 50 million Brazilians live in inadequate conditions.
+Most of these families have an income below the minimum wage of roughly US$300 per month.
+According to data from several sources, 26 million people in urban areas lack access to potable water, 14 million do not have trash collection service, and 83 million are not connected to sewage systems.

 Habitat for Humanity in Brazil

 Habitat Brazil works to build complete homes as well as improve existing ones.
-In addition to construction services, the organization offers assistance in other areas to ensure the right to the city and to decent housing for all families.
-These services include community development, credit access, governmental resources, financial education, land ownership and advocacy work.
+In addition to construction services, the organization offers assistance in other areas to ensure the right to decent housing for all families.

 The following are some of Habitat for Humanity Brazil’s current projects.

 Building new houses: Habitat for Humanity Brazil is one of the entities authorized to work in partnership with the Brazilian government to build new houses for vulnerable families.
 Through the Minha Casa, Minha Vida (My House, My Life) program, Habitat Brazil is building 1,623 houses in two cities in the state of Pernambuco.